 According to the results of a tracer study conducted by the Faculty on graduate employment, with a sample of 104 graduates, it was revealed that the relevance of the degree programs to the field of employment is high (73 %) among Applied Science graduates.
 90% of the graduates are employed and six out of them are reading for their post-graduate degrees.
 Out of the graduates who claimed to be permanent employees, 54% is in the government sector, 46% is in the private sector.
 The data on waiting period reveals that 40 % have secured employment within the first three months, 70% within the first six months and 93% within the first year.
 This gives an average waiting time of about 6 months for Applied Science graduates.
-The rate of employment and the waiting period for a graduate for their first employment is satisfactory as expressed by all the respondents, indicating the demand for applied science graduates in job market.
+The rate of employment is satisfactory as expressed by all the respondents, indicating the demand for applied science graduates in job market.

 Based on the above self-evaluation, the Faculty has taken several steps to further enhance the quality and relevance of undergraduate education, in order to cater for the job market demands.